 Some decks respond well when placed on heavy supports, other prefers lighter alternatives.
 Much of this depends on the structural behaviour of the deck itself and can only be decided by experimenting.

-It all sounds a little obvious, but making sure everything sits level is vital, because you’ll never be able to optimise the performance of your deck if this aspect isn’t right, no matter how well the rest of the adjustments are done.
+It all sounds obvious, but making sure everything sits level is vital - you’ll never be able to optimise the performance of your deck if this aspect isn’t right, no matter how well the rest of the adjustments are done.

 MORE: Best budget turntables

-Most turntables come pre-fitted with a tone arm.
-If you want to change that, or have bought a more specialist deck that comes without an arm, you’ll need an appropriate arm board.
+Most turntables come pre-fitted with a tonearm.
+If you want to change that, or have bought a more esoteric deck that comes without an arm, you’ll need an appropriate armboard.

-There are a number of adjustments on the tone arm.
-Its height has to be set so that the arm is parallel to the record’s surface when the cartridge sits in the groove.
+There are a number of adjustments on the tonearm.
+Its height has to be set so the arm is parallel to the record’s surface when the cartridge sits in the groove.

-If the tracking weight is set too high the sound becomes dull and ponderous.
-Too low and the presentation will turn thin and the cartridge won’t track the groove properly.
+If the tracking weight is set too high, the sound becomes dull and ponderous.
+Too low and the presentation turns thin and the cartridge won’t track the groove properly.

-As with the tracking weight, don’t be afraid about playing around with the bias setting – small changes can make notable difference.
+As with the tracking weight, don’t be afraid of playing around with the bias setting – small changes can make a notable difference.